 Pegasus will meet the following timeframes:

-Ministry of Community and Social Services can be asked by the Executive Director or Board of Directors to review the situation.
+10.3.3.3.
+Ministry of Children, Community and Social Services can be asked by the Executive Director or Board of Directors to review the situation.

 The investigation will consist of gathering detailed information about the complaint and all circumstances surrounding it.
 It may require speaking to other stakeholders and community members.
 It may require consulting with other service providers.
 A decision should not be made until the investigator is satisfied that all the necessary information and points of view have been obtained.

-In certain cases Pegasus would file a Serious Occurrence Report to the Ministry of Community and Social Services (MCSS) in accordance with Ministry directives and reporting requirements in the Services and Supports to Promote the Social Inclusion of Persons with Developmental Disabilities Act, 2008.
-MCSS would be contacted if there was involvement of the police or if there were other complaints about situations that trigger a Serious Occurrence Report.
+In certain cases, Pegasus would file a Serious Occurrence Report to the Ministry of Children, Community and Social Services (MCCSS) in accordance with Ministry directives and reporting requirements in the Services and Supports to Promote the Social Inclusion of Persons with Developmental Disabilities Act, 2008.
+MCCSS would be contacted if there was involvement of the police or if there were other complaints about situations that trigger a Serious Occurrence Report.

 All staff will be educated on this policy as part of initial orientation and annually thereafter.